 From weighing and measuring your portions to chopping or peeling veggies and blending a quick sauce, your preparation can include either individual components or even involve cooking large batches of meals to eat over a few days.

-However, meal prep isn’t a one size fits all because everyone has different nutritional needs and taste preferences.
-We’ll share with you below how you can adjust any meal plan or prep to make it work for you!
+However, meal prep isn’t a one size fits all.
+Everyone has different nutritional needs and taste preferences.
+Down below, we’ll share with you how you can adjust any meal plan or prep to make it work best for you!

 Meal prepping goes hand in hand with meal planning because you should at least have a rough vision of what you want to eat for the upcoming days.
 Don’t just try to wing it at the grocery store.

 Another option is to choose either breakfast, lunch or dinner to prep for the following week.
-This way, you can tackle your personal mealtime pain points and needs!
+That way, you can tackle your personal mealtime pain points and needs!

 If you want to avoid grabbing lunch outside, make some plant-based bowls to take with you in the morning.
 If cooking dinner after a long day seems downright impossible to you, heat up a serving of your prepped chili.